Vision Action Network Board of Directors

 Bob Davis is currently County Administrator of Washington County and has worked with Washington County since 1983.
 Prior to coming to Washington County, he worked for San Luis Obispo County, California and the City of Lakewood, Colorado.
 Bob earned his Masters in Public Administration at the University of Colorado, Boulder.

-Sister Adele Marie Altenhofen
+Sister Adele Marie Altenhofen (Secretary)

 President, SSMO Ministries Corp.